barryclark/jekyll-now/_posts/2015-04-06-expired_SSL_certificate.md

 title: Expired SSL certificate
 ---

 Oops!
 We forgot to update our SSL certificate before it expired.
-This means you will get a warning in you web browser when you try to access our wiki or forum.
+This means you will get a warning in your web browser when you try to access our wiki or forum.

 We are working on getting a new SSL certificate - please bear with us.